MrDemonWolf/wolfpal/docs/content/en/api-analytics.md

 ## Weekly Goals

-Allows a logged in user to get analytics on all goals.
+Allows a logged in user to get analytics on weekly goals.

 #### Path

-`GET /analytics`
+`GET /analytics/weekly`

 #### Headers